If I let fear of judgment get in the way of expressing who I am and what I’m learning, how will this blog ever be of service to you?

 - Soon you’ll be free of them… and if the feelings happen to surface again, know that this just means that there is more experiencing you need to do.
 I’ve learned from personal experience that the more you resist feeling your feelings, the longer your process will take.

-- Good luck and remember to love yourself throughout your journey.
+- Good luck and remember to be gentle on yourself throughout your journey.

 P.S.
 What did you learn?
 How you can apply this distinction to your life?
 Please leave a comment below and let me know… I’ll be happy to know that my process has benefited someone like you.